marc-verreault/systemlab-design/README.md

 author for further information (marc.verreault@systemlabdesign.com)

-For an overview of the software architecture please see the intro comments in the file *systemlab_main_v1902_r1.py* (under *systemlab-design/source*) - this is the main application module for the software.
+For an overview of the software architecture please see the intro comments in the file *systemlab_main_v1902_r1.py* (under *systemlab-design/source*).
+This file is the main application module for the software.

-Development and testing of the software is done using the Spyder IDE (version 3.3.2), which can be installed using the PIP utility (**pip install spyder**).
+Development and testing of the software can be done through the Spyder IDE and can be installed using the PIP utility (**pip install spyder**).
 Other IDE's can be used however.

 INSTRUCTIONS ON HOW TO CREATE A BUILD OF SYSTEMLAB|DESIGN

-SystemLab-Design is a Python-based application that includes library links to PyQt 5.12.2/Qt 5.12.3, Numpy 1.16.3, Matplotlib 3.0.3, SciPy 1.2.1.
+SystemLab-Design 19.02 is a Python-based application that includes library links to PyQt 5.12.2/Qt 5.12.3, Numpy 1.16.3, Matplotlib 3.0.3, SciPy 1.2.1.
 It can be distributed to other users by preparing a distribution (dist) folder using PyInstaller.